v-i-s-h-n-u-b/8-bit-CPU/README.md

 ### Branch Instructions

 The registers rs and rt are the source registers that are compared for equality.
 The 8-bit address field is shifted, and added to the PC + 1 to compute the branch target address.
-(In a typical RISC ISA the 16-bit addresss field is sign extened, shifteed, and added to the PC + 4 to compute the branch target address).
+(In a typical RISC ISA the 16-bit address field is sign extened, shifted, and added to the PC + 4 to compute the branch target address).

 ## CPU Overview